You probably know all about the power of social proof and testimonials by now.

 Landing pages are just like any other page on your website, only with the specific purpose of making visitors take a certain action, usually purchasing or leaving their data.

 There are many ways to maximize the effect of your landing pages – from working on your copy to improving the design and ultimately changing your offer.

 However, even using one video testimonial on your landing page can improve your conversion rates as much as 80%!

-According to a resent research, the most effective length for a video to convert is somewhere around 20-30 seconds.
+According to the resent research, the most effective length for a video to convert is somewhere around 20-30 seconds.

-So, we recommend you to keep your video testimonials somewhere between 40-90 seconds maximum.
+So, we recommend you keeping your video testimonials somewhere between 40-90 seconds maximum.

 Bear that in mind when you ask your customers to tell you what they think of your product or service!

 If they manage to tell their experience within this timeframe, it’s less editing work for you.